rit-construct-makerspace/access-control-documentation/Troubleshooting.md

 # Troubleshooting Guide

+## ACS is in a lockout state despite nobody putting it in lockout, or randomly suddenly enters a lockout state.

+**ISSUE: Unexpected Restart**

+When the ACS Core restarts, it defaults to a lockout state for safety purposes.
+This does not applied to scheduled restarts, or user-triggered restarts.

+**Cause 1: Power Issue**
+* A power outage would result in devices returning to a lockout state.
+* Check where power is supplied from, and see if there are any issues there.

+**Cause 2: Core Panic**
+* In the event of a software issue that catastrophically disables the ACS Core, it will restart itself.
+* Report what was happening when the issue happened, and a bugfix can be made.
+* Set the Core to Debug Mode and log the USB output to see what is causing the issue.

-## ACS denying all cards, slow to respond, or white light(s) visible on front
+## Denying all cards, slow to respond, or white light(s) visible on front

 **ISSUE: Network Failure**